justin13601/ACES/docs/source/configuration.md

 for it to be considered valid.
 Either `min_valid` or `max_valid` constraints can be `None`, in which case those endpoints are left unconstrained.
 Likewise, unreferenced predicates are also left unconstrained.

+> [!NOTE]
-**Note**: As predicate counts are always integral, this specification does not need an additional inclusive/exclusive endpoint field, as one can simply increment the bound by one in the appropriate direction to achieve the result.
-Instead, this bound is always interpreted to be inclusive, so a window would satisfy the constraint for predicate `name` with constraint `name: (1, 2)` if the count of observations of predicate `name` in a window was either 1 or 2.
-All constraints in the dictionary must be satisfied on a window for it to be included.
+> As predicate counts are always integral, this specification does not need an additional
+> inclusive/exclusive endpoint field, as one can simply increment the bound by one in the appropriate direction
+> to achieve the result.
+Instead, this bound is always interpreted to be inclusive, so a window would satisfy
+> the constraint for predicate `name` with constraint `name: (1, 2)` if the count of observations of predicate
+> `name` in a window was either 1 or 2.
+All constraints in the dictionary must be satisfied on a window for it
+> to be included.